cgcmart/open/README.md

 Getting Started
 ----------------------

-Set up your local environment for this tutorial:
+Set up your local environment:

-    Install Ruby version 2.5.0 or newer.
+1. Install Ruby version 2.5.0 or newer.

-    Install the Rails 5 gem.
+2. Install the Rails 5 gem.

-    Install the Bundler gem.
+3. Install the Bundler gem.

 Create a new app to your open store